Computer Science

 CS2999Problem Solving for Programmers3 ch (3L) (P)

-This course entails a hands-on approach to problem solving for computer programmers.
-Under instructional guidance the students will work on programming problems that represent basic classes of problems found in computer science.
-Concepts in data structures, algorithms, geometry, and software development and testing are covered.
+Learn using a hands-on approach to problem solving for computer programmers.
+Work under instructional guidance on programming problems that represent basic classes of problems found in computer science.
+Explore concepts in data structures, algorithms, geometry, and software development and testing.
+NOTE: Experience in programming competition is required.

 Co-requisites: CS 2263, CS 2383.